'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 This one is my favorite since I spend so much time at my son's sporting event.
 It is my wish that he will maintain excellent sportsman throughout his life.

-Usha V almost 3 years ago from Wellington, FL
+Usha V about 3 years ago from Wellington, FL

 That is so sweet of them to do that.